-Works to develop the new health and wellbeing gymnasium at NPAC are scheduled to commence in the coming weeks, following the appointment of construction company ‘Melbcon’.
+Works to develop a new health and wellbeing gymnasium at NPAC are currently underway.

 The redevelopment / expansion of NPAC was a key recommendation of the Aquatic Strategy (September 2019) and the design for the ‘‘Stage 1 Redevelopment (Health and Wellbeing Gymnasium) was finalised following a community consultation process undertaken in August / September last year.